Our Top Picks

 Once the water damage has been addressed and the table has dried completely, you’ll want to repair any deep scratches, gouges, or holes in the wood.
 For this, you’ll need wood filler, which comes in a paste form that can be sanded and stained to match your table.

-Find The Right Color
+Find the Right Color

 Wood filler comes in a variety of wood tones, so find one that matches your table.
 You may need to mix two similar shades to get the right match.
 Be sure to test the filler on a discreet area of the table to check the color match before applying it to damaged areas.